ahnpj/soc-analyst-portfolio/labs/endpoint-triage/powershell/Lab01-powershell-endpoint-triage-basics/Lab01-powershell-endpoint-triage-basics.md

 - `Get-FileHash`

 ### Why I Used These Commands
-- `Get-Process` helped me monitor active processes to spot unusual resource usage.
+- `Get-Process` helped me monitor active processes, which seems to be helpful in spotting unusual resource usage.
-- `Get-Service` revealed if attackers had tampered with system services.
+- `Get-Service` revealed a table of services that are running, stopped, or paused.
+Would be helpful in indentifying if attackers had tampered with system services.
-- `Get-NetTCPConnection` was essential for identifying unauthorized or suspicious outbound network connections.
+- `Get-NetTCPConnection` displayed all current TCP connections at the time, which essentially gives insights into both local and remote endpoints.
+Would be essential for identifying unauthorized or suspicious outbound network connections.
 - `Get-FileHash` allowed me to verify the integrity of key files, confirming whether they had been altered.

 ### Why This Matters